NetLabTech/Azure-Active-Directory-lab/03-Install-ADDS/README.md

 Once the role was installed, Server Manager displayed a notification indicating that the server was ready for promotion.

+06 — Create a New Forest (lab.local)
+When the AD DS configuration wizard opened, I selected **Add a new forest** and entered **lab.local** as the root domain name.
+This step is what creates the entire Active Directory structure for the lab, including the domain namespace and the forest foundation.
+Once I confirmed the domain name, the wizard continued with the domain controller promotion process.

+**Screenshot:**
+(Insert screenshot of “Add a new forest” wizard here)

 - Clicked the **yellow notification flag**
 - Selected **Promote this server to a domain controller**